stefetrucki/flexicontent-cck-fork/README.md

 -- High performance frontend views and items manager, with steady performance as sites grows (**installing on EXISTING larges sites 20,000+ items is still slow, TODO), (and works with full page caching extensions)
 -- 30+ ACL actions (e.g. edit field value)
 -- ... many more UNIQUE

+I made the following Changes:
+- UiKit Gallery with popup for immages

+to do
+- replace masonary with UiKit
+- optimising Pannellum Integration